-3. Give the recipient details: Provide all the transaction details such as the recipient’s name, address, account details and the currency in which they will collect the money.
-The name you include at this stage must be exactly the same as that on the recipient’s bank account and ID.
+3. Give the recipient details: Provide all the transaction details such as the recipient's name, address, account details, and the currency in which they will collect the money.
+The name you include at this stage must exactly match the name on the recipient's bank account and ID.

-4. Fund your transfer: Pay for the transfer using any methods supported by your provider.
+4. Fund your transfer: Pay for the transfer using any of the methods supported by your provider.